karashiiro/FFXIVWeather.Lumina/README.md

 # FFXIVWeather
-FFXIV weather forecast library for C# applications operating on a system with a local game installation and internet connection.
+FFXIV weather forecast library for C# applications operating on a system with a local game installation.
 Preferable over the regular version of the package due to its smaller file size.

 ## Installation
 `Install-Package FFXIVWeather.Lumina` or other methods as described [here](https://www.nuget.org/packages/FFXIVWeather.Lumina/).